breakthenet/HackMe-XSS-CSRF-Challenges/challenges/challenge_3.md

 Perhaps you could dig into it and shed some light on it?
 As far as we know, the only way to change a user's status is via the Staff Panel -> Adjust User Level form, which looks like [this](https://github.com/breakthenet/xss-exercises/blob/master/new_staff_actions.php#L1455-L1483).

 I have a phantomjs bot setup that will log in as my admin account and visit all user profiles in the game.
-Then, for each profile, it will click ANY links in each profile (you can create a link in bbcode with `[url]http://site.com[/url]`).
+Then, for each profile, it will click ANY links in each profile signature (you can create a link in bbcode with `[url]http://site.com[/url]`).
 To trigger this bot, just go to Trigger Admin Browser in the navigation.

 Thanks!